HowTo: Configure diginsight telemetry to the local text based streams

 STEP 04 - run your code and look at the resulting application flow

-The image below shows the application flow generated by DoSomeWork method The image belpw shows the sample method execution, where - method start and end are logged with the Method name, - randomTemperature is logged as a standard variable value and - the method result is logged within the method END raw.
+The image below shows the sample method execution, where: - method start and end are logged with the Method name, - randomTemperature is logged as a standard variable value and - the method result is logged within the method END row.

 STEP 03 (Full) - Add telemetry for the startup sequence

-sample shows an example WebApi where telemetry is enabled also for the full startup sequence.
+The S01_01_SampleWebAPIWithStartupSequence sample shows an example WebApi where telemetry is enabled also for the full startup sequence.

-to record telemetry events until the ASP.NET Core Service Provider creation.
+An ObservabilityManager is created with a LoggerFactory to record telemetry events until the ASP.NET Core Service Provider creation.

 When the Service Provider is created, the recorded startup telemetry is sent to the configured registered providers (eg. Console, Log4Net).